kevinpt/ripyl/doc/index.rst

 Getting started
 ===============

-If you are new to Ripyl you can get started by reviewing the :doc:`introductory guide <rst/intro>` and following the :doc:`tutorial <rst/tutorial>`.
+If you are new to Ripyl you can get started by reviewing the :doc:`introductory guide <rst/intro>` and following the :doc:`beginner's tutorial <rst/tut_beginner>`.

 Contents